Burgerhout: The Burgerhout's sole proprietors again

 In January 1878 H.A.
-Burgerhout made a contract with his son Jan Burgerhout (1852-1900) to continue the activities of Burgerhout & Kraak as the company Burgerhout & Son (Dutch: Burgerhout en Zoon).
-By the end of the 1880s Burgerhout was a major employer in Rotterdam.
-In December 1889 70 employees of Burgerhout did not turn up because of a strike.
+Burgerhout made a contract with his son Jan Burgerhout (1852–1900) to continue the activities of Burgerhout & Kraak as the company Burgerhout & Son (Dutch: Burgerhout en Zoon).
+By the end of the 1880s, Burgerhout was a major employer in Rotterdam.
+In December 1889, 70 employees of Burgerhout did not turn up because of a strike.

-Continues to expand in river navigation
+Expansion in river navigation

 Burgerhout continued to specialize in machines and boilers for river navigation.
 In time it outgrew the very basic small steam engines it made.
 In 1882 it got order for a machine of 30 hp.
 In 1893 Burgerhout build two compound machines of together 80 hp for Dieu Donne V. In 1894 it built the engines of the steamtug Loreley I and the passenger liner Reserve III for the Maas and IJssel Line in Rotterdam.

 Burgerhout now grew from a simple constructor (copier) of steam engines to a company capable of designing engines and even ships.
 In 1901 Burgerhout was involved in the design of the Johann Knipscheer XV.
 It was a river paddle steamer of 10 m long, 18.60 m wide, a draft of only 1.07 m and 800 hp engines.
 As regard construction Burgerhout only built the boilers for this vessel.
 Burgerhout was also involved with the double screw river steamer Max Honsell, of 82.9 m length.